Undergraduate BSc (Hons)

 All about the course

-Throughout your degree you will explore the whole breadth of physics, including advanced topics such as quantum mechanics of atoms, molecules, nuclear and particle physics, and wave optics.
+Throughout your physics degree you will explore the whole breadth of physics, including advanced topics such as quantum mechanics of atoms, molecules, nuclear and particle physics, and wave optics.
 You will also apply your knowledge while using mathematical and computing techniques to solve complex physics problems.

 Learn more about the current course modules in the section below.